-Please contact the Grants Office if you have any questions or need further assistance!
+Please contact the Grants and Program Offices if you have any questions or need further assistance!

 Reporting to the European Commission